Reversal of Opioid-induced Respiratory Depression

 In both IV and IM injection regimes, aim for reversal of respiratory depression and maintenance of airway protective reflexes, not full reversal of unconsciousness.

-Lower initial dose regimen (for acute toxicity with respiratory depression)
+Lower initial dose regimen (for acute toxicity with respiratory depression, in patients at risk of severe pain or acute withdrawal)

-• Dose 100 - 200micrograms IV.
+• Dose 100-200micrograms IV.
 If response inadequate after 60 seconds, give increments of 100micrograms every 1 minute until respiratory function is adequate (up to 2mg).
-Lower doses are also suggested (20micrograms or 80micrograms given every 2 minutes until respiratory function is satisfactory) and may be appropriate for your patient.
+Lower doses may be appropriate in certain circumstances, but should be supervised by a clinician skilled in airway management (e.g. an anaesthetist).
 If unsure, seek senior input.

 Once an adequate response has been achieved, monitor blood gases, oxygen saturations and respiratory rate.
 The duration of action of naloxone is shorter than that of all opioid analgesics.
 Repeat doses of naloxone may be needed.